 “Jeez Mike, you think Peter Pan is real?”

 “I lost the last year and a half of my youth.
-Let’s see how staying kids works when were 20.”
+Let’s see how staying kids works when are 20.”

 “I swear by the power…of this nuggy,” I jump him and rub his dreadlocks.